Returning to his alma mater, Todd Whitting rejoined the University of Houston baseball program as its head coach on July 1, 2010.

 WHAT THEY ARE SAYING ABOUT TODD WHITTING

 "Coach Whitting is a great players' coach who relates well to all his players.
 He was the main reason that I came to Houston when he recruited me.
 He is one of the top recruiters in the country and is going to bring outstanding players to UH."
 2006 National Player of the Year and current MLB pitcher Brad Lincoln

 "Coach Whitting has an outstanding ability to associate with the players on and off the field.
 This is a great opportunity for him, and it's a great opportunity for the program to have him back.
 Coach Whitting will do a great job.
 He is going back to somewhere he is familiar.
 He did a great job at Houston when he was there and took that to TCU and helped lead them to postseason play year after year."
 2002 Johnny Bench Catcher of the Year Finalist and current MLB catcher Chris Snyder

 "First, I would like to congratulate Todd.
 He is a wonderful recruiter, terrific baseball person and a guy who knows the ends and outs of the college game as well as anyone.
 Having a Cougar return to the University with the coaching pedigree that he has is a tremendous opportunity for Houston baseball to return to the top of the college game."
-Reid Ryan, CEO and President of Ryan-Sanders Baseball, Inc
+Reid Ryan, President of the Houston Astros Baseball Club

 "I associate Todd with the greatest period in Houston baseball history, so obviously it made sense that UH went after him.
 He did a great job building TCU to what it is today with the constraints that it had being a private school.
 "By putting Todd at UH where he doesn't have those constraints, where he is working at a public school in an urban area with a lot of recruiting possibilities, I believe that Houston can succeed like a Texas or a Cal State Fullerton."

 "Todd's work in recruiting over the years speaks for itself.
 It's an excellent hire for Houston, and it's the best hire that they could have made."
-Kendall Rogers, Rivals.com
+Kendall Rogers, D1Baseball.com